-A great resource for expat parents in Frankfurt are the various family meetups that cater especially for parents with younger kids.
+A great resource for expat parents in Frankfurt is the various family meetups that cater especially to parents with younger kids.

-These mom groups, found in cities around the world, are geared towards expats with children; they’re a gold mine of information.
+These groups in cities worldwide are geared towards expats with children; they’re a gold mine of information.
 Members are all expat-parents, and many have already conquered some of the hurdles you may be facing now.
 They will helpfully share advice on everything from childcare and babysitting to understanding more about German parenting styles.